9MayanK2/Demo_Git/README.md

 # Demo_Git
-This is demo repository for Git
+This is demo repository for Git.